liamkilner/Project-2-SQL/README.md

 We did not have to manipulate or alter any data.

 # Tableau Packaged Workbook:
-The packaged workbook containing the visualizations shown above is attached to this repository.
+The packaged workbook containing the visualizations shown above is attached to this repository here : country_wise_latest.csv